ScreamsTerror/ProtoPirate/README.md

 ### _for Flipper Zero_

 ProtoPirate is an experimental rolling-code analysis toolkit developed by members of **The Pirates' Plunder**.
-The app currently supports decoding for multiple automotive key-fob families (Kia, Ford, Subaru, Suzuki, VW, and more), with the goal of being a drop-in Flipper app (.fap) that is free, open source, and can be used on any Flipper Zero firmware.
+The app supports both decoding and encoding for multiple automotive key-fob families (Kia, Ford, Subaru, Suzuki, VW, and more), with the goal of being a drop-in Flipper app (.fap) that is free, open source, and can be used on any Flipper Zero firmware.
+ +++++++ REPLACE

 ## **Supported Protocols**

-Decoders:
+### Decoders:
 - KIA V0
 - KIA V1
 - KIA V2